 Public Policies and Regional Development

 This is a seminar-type course about the concepts, theories, and practices of regional development.
-Course contents include the changing interpretations of the meanings of regional development; key policy issues in the practice of regional development such as transport infrastructure development, transnational capital, environmental management, metropolitan development, industrial clusters, learning regions; and different approaches to regional development in selected world regions including North America, Western Europe, East Asia and China.
+Course contents include the changing interpretations of the meanings of regional development; key policy issues in the practice of regional development such as central-local relations, transnational capital, global production networks, old industrial region revitalization, metropolitan development, industrial clusters, innovation and learning regions; and different approaches to regional development in selected world regions including North America, Western Europe, East Asia and China.
 The objective is to assist students to develop critical thinking in the evaluation of different perspectives and competing interpretations about the nature and dynamics of public policy and regional development in different historical and geographic contexts.

 Globalization and Spatial Economic Transformation in China

 This course emphasizes on the combination of theory and practical knowledge and skill, aiming to help students develop perspectives for analyzing the interplay between China’s spatial development and globalization.
 The objectives are to enhance students’ comprehensive ability of critical thinking and problem solving skills, as well as their ability of identifying, examining, and judging business opportunity and challenges as well as problems in the face of globalization era.
 First, we will examine how China has been increasingly integrated with the world economy and become globalizing.
 Second, by investigating into important issues such as China’s outward investments in Africa and Latin America, we ask how the rise of China as global economic power is reshaping the landscape of the world economy.
 Important globalization theories and theories of China’s post-Mao development will be introduced and examined critically throughout the semester.
-Students will be exposed to update development and understanding on China.
-Throughout the course, students are encouraged to share their first-hand experience on the transformation of the Chinese economy.
+We will re-think the role China plays in connecting with the world and the impact of globalization on China’s ever changing spatial economic development.
+Throughout the course, students are encouraged to participate actively by sharing their first-hand experience on the transformation of the Chinese economy.

 Cultural Tourism in Hong Kong, Macau and South China

 Cultural tourism offers a promising alternative to conventional tourism development, which also contributes to the preservation of the heritage and customs of the place.
 This course arouses students’ interests in exploring the rapid development of cultural tourism in Hong Kong, Macau and the South China region.
-The course examines the dynamic relationship among conservation, sustainable management, social and cultural factors, stakeholders’ interests, tourism marketing and development trends, with selected case studies.
+This course has three main objectives.
+First, it aims to introduce the development and characteristics of cultural tourism in Hong Kong, Macau and South China regions.
+Second, the course aims to let students understand the unique mixed cultural and urban features in the region.
+Third, the course prompts students to have an awareness on the sustainable management of heritages in Hong Kong, Macau and South China regions.
+The course examines the dynamic relationship among conservation, sustainable management, social and cultural factors, stakeholders’ interests, tourism marketing and development trends, with various lectures, fieldworks and selected case study projects.

 Climate Change, Environmental Resources and Human Carrying Capacity in China